Maud Adams: Career

 Adams moved to Paris and later to New York City to work for Eileen Ford.
 Her acting career started when she was asked to appear in the 1970 movie The Boys in the Band, in which she played a photo-shoot model in the opening credits.
 During the 1970s she guest-starred in such American TV series as Hawaii Five-O and Kojak.

-Adams was catapulted to international fame as the doomed mistress of the villain (Christopher Lee) in The Man with the Golden Gun (1974).
-In short order she appeared in Norman Jewison's futuristic Rollerball (1975) and several European films, and she starred in the obsession thriller Tattoo (1981) with Bruce Dern.
-She was so well regarded by James Bond film series producer Albert Broccoli that she was asked to return in Octopussy in 1983, this time as a lead, the title character—an exotic and mysterious smuggler, again opposite Roger Moore.
-Adams had Swedish co-stars in her three Bond films: Britt Ekland as Mary Goodnight in The Man with the Golden Gun; in Octopussy both Kristina Wayborn as Magda, and Mary Stävin as an Octopussy girl; and in A View to a Kill (1985), in which she was an extra, Mary Stävin played agent Kimberley Jones, and Dolph Lundgren played Venz.
-While portraying a Bond girl has not always indicated continued success as an actress, Adams comments, "Looking back on it, how can you not really enjoy the fact that you were a Bond Girl?
+Adams was catapulted to international fame when she appeared as the mistress of the villain Francisco Scaramanga in the 1974 James Bond film The Man with the Golden Gun.
+In short order she appeared in Norman Jewison's futuristic Rollerball (1975) and several European films, and in 1981 she starred in the thriller Tattoo.
+She was so well regarded by Albert Broccoli, the producer of the James Bond films, that she was asked to return to the series in 1983 for Octopussy.
+In this film, she plays the mysterious smuggler Octopussy, again opposite Roger Moore.
+Looking back on her two roles in Bond films, Adams said, "How can you not really enjoy the fact that you were a Bond Girl?
 It's pop culture and to be part of that is very nice."

-Adams appeared in the U. S. television series Emerald Point NAS in 1983 and 1984, but was unable to sustain her high profile, falling back on second-rate material such as Jane and the Lost City in 1987.
-In September of that year she also appeared in Playboy in an issue on the Bond girls.

-She hosted the Swedish TV show Kafé Luleå in 1994, and played a guest role in the Swedish soap opera Vita lögner in 1998.

-She guest-starred in That '70s Show in 2000, appearing as a bridesmaid to Tanya Roberts, along with Kristina Wayborn (her Octopussy co-star) and Barbara Carrera; all four share the title of 'Bond girl'.

 She also was the president of a cosmetics company called Scandinavian Biocosmetics.

-Personal life

-Adams married photographer Roy Adams in 1966 and then divorced him in 1975, though she retained his surname as a professional name.
-She married her current husband, mediator and retired Los Angeles judge Charles "Skip" Rubin, in 1999.
-Adams has no children from either marriage.